We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Sizing is based on penis girth (circumference) and frequency of ED symptoms.
+Sizing is based on penis girth, or circumference, and frequency of ED symptoms.

-To select the right size for you, you’ll answer three quick questions on the company website, and then you’ll be able to gauge if you’re size A, B, C, or D.
+To select the right size, you answer three quick questions on the company website.
+Then, you can gauge whether you’re size A, B, C, or D.

-The company explains that the device should feel tight but not painful when you apply it to the base of your penis.
-A tighter fit, as they explain, is a better fit than a fit that’s too big.
+The company explains that the device should feel tight but not painful when applied to the base of your penis.
+A tighter fit, as the company explains, is a better fit than a fit that’s too big.
 So, if you’re on the fence about sizing, it’s best to size down.

 If you select the wrong size, the company can provide you with the right size at no additional charge.

-Research from 2006 also suggests combining ED medications and ED rings for consistent erections.
+Although research on ED rings and other devices is limited, a case study from 2006 suggests combining ED medications and ED rings for consistent erections.

-How well the Eddie by Giddy works for you may depend on what’s causing your ED.
+How well Eddie by Giddy works for you may depend on what’s causing your ED.

 Veno-occlusive ED, a less common type of ED, results from venous insufficiency.
-Veno-occlusive ED can occur for a number of reasons, like:
+Veno-occlusive ED can occur for many reasons, including: